batiste/sprite.js/doc/source/index.rst

 To see examples of what the framework has to offers `have a look at the test files <http://batiste.dosimple.ch/sprite.js/tests/>`_.
 There is also :ref:`a list of projects that uses sprite.js <examples>`.

+This documentation doesn't document all Sprite.js features but only the ones that are considered stable.

 .. toctree::
    :maxdepth: 2